Do Go On - 163 - WW2 Badass Audie Murphy

 He was born in space.

-The one-time frontier town became a company town with two churches in a hospital, then
+The one-time frontier town became a company town with two churches and a hospital, then it

-it was chewed up bit by bit by the ever-expanding open pit copper mine, which is all that remains
+was chewed up bit by bit by the ever-expanding open-pit copper mine, which is all that remains

 today.